-ACGC is excited to launch Confluence, Where Leaders in International Cooperation Meet, a leadership program for executive directors and senior leaders working within Alberta’s international development sector beginning in March, 2021.
+ACGC was pleased to host the Confluence, Where Leaders in International Cooperation Meet, in June 2022, a leadership program designed for executive directors and senior leaders working within Alberta’s international development sector.

 Leaders will come together:

 - to address opportunities and challenges leaders within Alberta’s international development sector face;

 - to identify, share and collaborate best practices that build on personal and organizations’ capacity;